ashishkhare/spring-cloud-microservice-demo/README.md

 4. Hystrix Integration with Dashboard
 5. Config Server Setup and fetch properties from github repo - https://github.com/ashishkhare/cloudconfigserver
 6. ELK Setup for logging.
 ELK running locally with version 6.8.0 compatible with JDK 1.8.0.
-7. Zipkin and Sleuth Integration for tracing
+7. Zipkin and Sleuth Integration for tracing.
+Zipkin Server Version - 2.12.9

 ### Feedback

 ashish1910@gmail.com

 ### Note
 Some of the spring dependencies may give error while cloning the repo.
-Please resolve them by downgrading the versions to 2.2.2.RELEASE
+Please resolve them by downgrading the versions to 2.2.2.RELEASE or below.